RockefellerArchiveCenter/processing-manual/processing.md

 4. How, or by what process, were they created and/or maintained?
 5. Are there any biases, institutional or personal, that might apply to the material?

 Our objective as processing archivists is to provide user-friendly equitable access to archival collections.
-Thinking through these questions at the beginning of each project helps us to organize and contextualize our collection guides in an informative, inclusive, and user-centered manner, that considers the four fundamental concepts of archival description – the records; the agents who created and used them; the activities, events and people documented in them; and the relationships among and between them.
-Effectively and honestly representing content and inherent context will help to reveal the meaning and value of the records, and the people represented and stories told within them, to our users.
+Thinking through these questions at the beginning of each project helps us to organize and contextualize our collection guides in an informative, inclusive, and user-centered manner that considers the four fundamental concepts of archival description – the records; the agents who created and used them; the activities, events and people documented in them; and the relationships among and between them.
+Effectively and honestly representing content and inherent context will help to reveal to our users the meaning and value of the records, and the people and stories represented within them.

 Once crafted the proposed structure for the project should then be approved by the Assistant Director for Processing and stated in the Project Vitals.

 **Fundamentals of Description \#1 - User-Centered Processing of Records/Papers**

 Users are the central reason for archival processing.
 Identifying our community of users, and observing, testing, analyzing, and understanding user needs and behaviors helps to shape the way our archival collections are organized and described.
-The description we create and the choices we make in the arrangement, and descriptive processes impact the way users can find, search, and do research in, and with, the collection data and associated metadata.
-Those choices should always be made with an emphasis on making our data as easy as possible to use, retain, and share by utilizing open platforms, standardizing our practices and procedures, and presenting the resulting data, and metadata, in a structured, intuitive, and transparent manner which highlights context through aggregates of records.
+The description we create and the choices we make in the arrangement and descriptive processes impact the way users can find, search, and do research in and with the collection.
+Those choices should always be made with an emphasis on making our data as easy as possible to use, retain, and share, by utilizing open platforms, standardizing our practices and procedures, and presenting the resulting data and metadata in a structured, intuitive, and transparent manner which highlights context through aggregates of records.

 **Fundamentals of Description \#2 – Identifying and Understanding Creators/Agents**

-Examining elements of archival theory help us to identify and understand the structure of a collection.
+Examining elements of archival theory helps us to identify and understand the structure of a collection.
 Provenance is the origin or source of a collection.
-Identifying the creator(s) and the origin of the material helps to determine ownership and establish systems to maintain chain of custody and ensure authenticity of the records.
+Identifying the creator(s) and the origin of the material helps to determine ownership and to establish chain of custody and ensure authenticity of the records.
 Users also benefit from knowing and understanding how records are created, used, and maintained, and if or when those processes may have introduced systems, barriers, or biases that could complicate or impede access.

 **Fundamentals of Description \#3 – Identifying Activities, Events, Functions & People**

 Human networks, interpersonal and professional contacts and relationships are often quite complex.
-All records within a collection are very rarely created by one person or even one institution.
+Records within a collection are very rarely created by just one person or even one institution.
 Personal collections may document the activities of families, current and past friends, distant relatives and professional colleagues.
 Modern foundations function through a network of contacts encompassing people within and outside the given organization.
 While the mission, programs, and goals of a foundation or institution may be formulated by executive officers and a Board of Directors, daily administration and implementation of the work is most often accomplished by staff and other actors too often hidden from the historical record.
-Through documenting functions, activities, events, creators, contributors and others agents and people associated with, and documented in, collections, we seek to provide users with a broad understanding of the context, relationships and networks of power and privilege that created and maintained the records we hold.
+Through documenting functions, activities, events, creators, contributors and other agents and people associated with, and documented in, collections, we seek to provide users with a broad understanding of the context, relationships and networks of power and privilege that created and maintained the records we hold.

 **Fundamentals of Description \#4 – Aggregate Centered Description Illuminating the Relationships Among and Between the Records and All Associated Actors.**